 The motif of judgments of the dead appear in both Mesopotamian, Egyptian, and Greek myths.
 The big difference is that only the Egyptian myths have the notion of a reward of a blissful life along the fruit tree-laden banks of a heavenly freshwater Nile while the Mesopotamians see only a dismal life for eternity in a dark and dusty underworld for the righteous and unrighteous (cf. p.279, illustration of “The field of reeds” E.A.
 Wallis Budge,

-, N.Y.
+The Dwellers on the Nile, N.Y.
 Dover Pub., [1926], 1977).

 Greek myths later embrace the notion of Elysian fields for the righteous dead.